 In 2019 Switch was approached by Equinix, with its AM7, a neighbour in the Amsterdam South East district.
 Equinix was interested to acquire the AMS1 site in cash, which fueled the next phase of Switch Datacenter development and new investors to step in.

 In 2020 Switch Datacenters started the development of a large new DC site in between Amsterdam South East and Science Park, referred to as Science Park South.
 It secured financing , permits and 10MVA connected on site.
 In 2021 Switch is going to market with a unique new AMS4 site in the heart of the Amsterdam Internet world.
-RFS phase 1 will be at the end of 2021.
+RFS phase 1 will be mid-2022.

 In 2021 Switch Datacenters, fueled by new capital and senior board members, took a set of large potential datacenter positions in and around Amsterdam.
 Switch currently works on a 70 – 150 MW IT project, called AMS5, where heat recovery from servers will become mandatory for its customers.

 Entrepreneurs driven by curiosity and pragmatism.

 Amsterdam has been the home of global trade for many centuries.
 Canals were replaced by dense fiber networks, Warehouses were replaced by datacenters and market places were replaced by Internet Exchanges and cloud ramps.